noahehall/theBookOfNoah/0current/security/oauth.md

 - use cases

   - SPA/Mobile apps/any environment where you cant (or shouldnt) store secrets
+  - replacing the implicit flow because implicit flow is less secure

+- limitations

+  - you cant get a refresh token (thats why auth code is preferred if you can store secrets)

 - key elements

   - code verifier: a random URL-safe >= 43 characters stored on the local system
   - code challenge: base 64 encoded SHA-256 hash of the code verifier
+  - ^ wiht the code verifier & challenge, your application is effectively authenticating itself

 - flow
   - client generates a code verifier & code challenge